Quantum oblivious transfer and bit commitment protocols based on two non-orthogonal states coding

-For a long time, the construction and analysis of unconditionally secure oblivious transfer and bit commitment protocol based on channel's quantum nature have been a basic aspect of quantum cryptography.
-No-go theorem \cite{D97,HH97} declares that there is no non-interactive quantum bit commitment protocol with unconditional security in both binding and concealing.
+No-go theorem \cite{D97,HH97} declares that there is no quantum bit commitment protocol with unconditional security in both binding and concealing.
 Here we consider the construction of oblivious transfer and bit commitment protocols based on two non-orthogonal quantum states transmission, as that in \cite{LB06,L10}.
+Although the OT protocols and the construction from OT to BC are unconditionally secure, the BC protocols we finally have are not unconditionally secure ones.
+Then, we encounter a thought-provoking problem.